 - Discounts, such as being member of the Institute of Advanced Motorists.

-- Connected devices like a black box, telematics or Car Genie.
+- Connected devices like telematics, also known as a black box insurance.

 How to get cheaper car insurance